usamamehmood3/Cuboid-Fitting-RanSAC/README.md

 ## Run:

-  Use runme.m to execute the program.
+  Use runme.m to execute the example.

+  The script fits the cuboid on 3D points and displays cuboid model, inliers, and outliers.

   Two 3D point-clouds are included: